Personal Health Budgets

 What happens if I disagree with the amount I’m offered?

-Your indicative budget will be shared with you towards the beginning of the care planning process.
-During the care planning process, you will be working closely with CHC.
+During the care planning process, you will be working closely with your case manager.
 Funding agreed must be sufficient to provide for your assessed needs.
 These discussions are detailed, and you will be involved at every stage and your final Care Support Plan will be reached by agreement.
-If you do not agree with your proposed final budget, you may appeal the decision by emailing syheartlandsicb.chcphb@nhs.net.
+If you do not agree with your proposed final budget, you may appeal the decision if you email the CHC PHB team.

 What happens if my budget runs out?

-If you have concerns that your budget isn’t going to be enough to pay for a change in care needs, please make your CHC team aware as soon as possible by emailing syheartlandsicb.chcphb@nhs.net.
+If you have concerns that your budget isn’t going to be enough to pay for a change in care needs, please make your AACC team aware as soon as possible.
+Please email the CHC PHB team.

 Your team will work with you on any necessary revisions to your Care Support Plan or budget.